Break

 Juhannus (Midsummer Festival)

-The Midsummer Festival celebrates the turn of the seasons and marks the start of summer.
+The Midsummer Festival marks the transition from spring to summer and celebrates the arrival of summer.
 It is also the longest day of the year.
-Prior to Christianity arriving in Finland, Juhannus was called Ukon Juhla.
+Before Christianity arrived in Finland, Juhannus was called Ukon Juhla.

-Juhannus is an important celebration for the Finns, although this tradition initially started as a celebration of Ukko specifically.
+Juhannus is a meaningful celebration for the Finns, although this tradition initially started as a celebration of Ukko specifically.
 Bonfires are lit as a ritual to bring good harvest and weather for the summer.

 Modern Finns also take time to enjoy saunas during Juhannus, which symbolizes renewal and purity for the summertime.
 Sauna goers use vihta, a bundle of birch branches, to flog their skin, enhancing exfoliation.